jarlehansen/systek-kotlin-frokostseminar/PITCHME.md

 *Kotlin is in itself a polyglot language.
-It brings together the powerful capabilities from many different languages. sThe creators of Kotlin took the good parts from various languages and combined them into one highly approachable and pragmatic language.*
+It brings together the powerful capabilities from many different languages.
+The creators of Kotlin took the good parts from various languages and combined them into one highly approachable and pragmatic language.*
 - Venkat Subramaniam

 ---